A Year to Remember and Forget

 Pairing that with our base case expectation of continued marginal global growth coming out of pandemic mode and we see near-term support for risk assets.
 Of course, with prices and valuations near all-time highs across asset classes that dose of skepticism is especially important.
 To that end, we refrain from going overweight risk exposure at present.
 From a valuation perspective, a couple of areas we favor include the US energy sector stocks and more broadly value stocks in general.

 2020 was a tumultuous year that many would like to forget but will instead likely remember as the year that changed everything -- from how people behave to how business is done.
-It’s certainly changed things at BCM, from almost a year of working-from-home to adjustments to Macro (now Tactical) Value.
+It’s certainly changed things at BCM, from almost a year of working-from-home to adjustments to Macro Value (now Macro Allocation).

 Despite all the changes, some things remain the same.
 At BCM we continue to stay vigilant and grateful for the many clients who entrust us with their financial futures.
 Thank you for your confidence and support, we appreciate you and look forward to seeing you in the brighter days ahead.